chintingliao/chintingliao.github.io/essays/Reusable-Solutions.md

 ## Using without able to describe

 First thing comes to my mind about using without able to describe is the mother tongue.
 Personally, I am a native Mandarin speaker and I don't know how to teach Mandarin at the same time.
 I am not sure whether it happens to all the languages or not, but I do believe I use Mandarin before I called it Mandarin, which somehow has the same idea of we are using design patterns without calling them design patterns.
-There are some

-## Try to connect with my major
+There are design pattern examples like factory, singleton, observer, etc; there are grammer examples in Mandarin as well.
+Even though I don't know some grammers in Mandarin, I still can use or speak Mandarin in a in not very effienct way.
+I will say the same thing happens to design patterns.
+However, if I need to teach design patterns, understanding and able to describe become necessary.
+Besides, it could become harder if we learn what is design patterns before we actually using them.

+## Learn before use

+I want to use English as the example to support that learning things before use make things harder.